luxonis/depthai/depthai_sdk/docs/source/preview_manager.rst

 ---------------

 ``Preview manager`` works hand in hand with the ``Pipeline manager``, so before you can use Preview, you will first have to declare and initialize the ``Pipeline manager``.
-But of course you will also have to import bot names to use them.
+But of course you will also have to import both names to use them.
 If you do not wish to use the ``Pipeline manager`` you can also create and initialize the pipeline without the help of the manager. ``Preview manager`` is created so that you can use only it seperatly.

 .. literalinclude:: ./examples/code_fractions/previews.py